Teradata/developer-resources/docs/install-ai-unlimited/demo/Azure/azure-deploy-ai-unlimited-jupyter.md

 ---
 id: deploy-ai-unlimited-jupyter-azure
-title: Teradata - AI Unlimited - deploy AI Unlimited and JupyterLab using Azure ARM
+title: Teradata - AI Unlimited - deploy AI Unlimited and JupyterLab using ARM
-description: Learn deploy AI Unlimited using Azure ARM from the Azure portal.
+description: Learn deploy AI Unlimited using ARM from the Azure portal.
-sidebar_label: Step 5-Deploy AI Unlimited and JupyterLab using Azure ARM
+sidebar_label: Deploy AI Unlimited and JupyterLab using Azure ARM
-sidebar_position: 5
+sidebar_position: 6
 tags:
   - Install AI Unlimited
   - Install on Azure
   - Production
 ---

-# Step 5: Deploy AI Unlimited and JupyterLab using Azure ARM
+# Step 5: Deploy AI Unlimited and JupyterLab using ARM from Azure portal

 1. Log into your [Azure portal](https://portal.azure.com).